Stuart Forster reports in the experience of taking a game drive in Hwange National Park, Zimbabwe.

-The property’s elevated huts overlook a plain, meaning it’s possible to sit in the bath or relax out on the veranda while viewing animals and birdlife.
-I was informed that the waterholes at Elephant’s Eye have water throughout they year, making it a good place to view wildlife in the dry season.
+The property’s elevated huts overlook a plain, meaning it’s possible to sit in the bath or relax out on the veranda while viewing animals and bird life.
+I was informed that the waterholes at Elephant’s Eye have water throughout the year, making it a good place to view wildlife in the dry season.

 See the Hideaways Africa website for information about the availability of accommodation at Elephant’s Eye.